athenarc/YeSQL/README.md

 ## Notes

-The current version of the repository contains the zillow and flights datasets.
+The repository contains the datasets and udfs for zillow and flights experiments (end-to-end and microbenchmarks with single udfs executions).
-A smaller `flights.csv` file and a smaller `zillow.csv` file is available at `data` folder.
+A  `flights.csv` file and a `zillow.csv` file is available at `data` folder.

-Synthetic creation of larger tables can be easily done with a query like `insert into flights select * from flights;` The exact bigger versions of the csvs will be also available soon.
+Synthetic creation of larger tables of any size can be done with queries like `insert into flights select * from flights;`

 The repository also includes the whole implementation of YeSQL on top of SQLite (i.e., the user is able to implement new UDFs in the udfs folder as .py files), and a prototype implementation of YeSQL on top of MonetDB (i.e., implementation of new UDFs is not supported in this prototype, however the user may edit the body of already existing UDFs)

-For comparisons with `tuplex` and `pyspark` we used the implementations available at https://github.com/tuplex/tuplex/tree/master/benchmarks/flights (python files `runpyspark.py` and `runtuplex.py`)
+For comparisons with `tuplex` and `pyspark` we used the implementations available at https://github.com/tuplex/tuplex/tree/master/benchmarks/flights (python files `runpyspark.py` and `runtuplex.py`) and https://github.com/tuplex/tuplex/tree/master/benchmarks/zillow/Z2 (python files `runpyspark.py` and `runtuplex.py`)

 Instruction to install tuplex and run these scripts are available at https://github.com/tuplex/tuplex

-Instructions to reproduce more experiments (e.g., zillow, microbenchmarks etc.) will be submitted soon in the current repository.